christnguema/web_sever_esp32/README.md

 3. Connect using the password defined in the code (`123456789`).
 4. Once connected, open a browser and enter the ESP32’s IP address, usually `192.168.4.1`.
 5. The web interface will load, allowing you to control the LED and read the light sensor in real time.

+### Adding the CP210x driver (if needed)
+On some Windows PCs, the ESP32 may not be detected automatically.
+You might need to install the **CP210x driver**:
+1. Download the driver from the official [Silicon Labs CP210x](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers) website.
+2. Select the version matching your system (Windows 32 or 64 bits).
+3. Install the driver and restart your PC if required.
+4. Reconnect the ESP32: it should now appear in Device Manager under "Ports (COM & LPT)".

 ### Usage
 - Open the web interface